pypppe/unscrub/README.md

 4. If you’re stuck, click **Show Answer**.
 5. Once the round ends (win or lose), a new word appears!

-It’s simple, fast, and perfect for quick breaks or vocabulary practice!
+It was simple, fast, and perfect for quick breaks or vocabulary practice!

 ---

 ## 🚫 Ads & Promotions

 We believe ads ruin the fun.
-**Unscrub** is a **completely free** web game — made **for students and anyone who loves word games**, not for profit.
+**Unscrub** was a **completely free** web game — made **for students and anyone who loved word games**, not for profit.

-This project exists purely **for fun and creativity**, not commercialization. ✨
+This project existed purely **for fun and creativity**, not commercialization. ✨

 ---